somnambulist-tech/phppm-phar/README.md

    General bootstrapper for SF Flex based projects that can handle the change in Kernel naming and the new public folder. **Note:** Kernel discovery requires the usage of PSR-4 naming conventions in your project and that the standard `./src` folder is being used.
-If not found, `AppKernel` is used as a fallback.
+If not found, `AppKernel` and `App\Kernel` will be used as fallbacks.

  * `SymfonyFlexApi`

-   A special bootstrapper that completely ignores doing anything with sessions because it's an API and a session is not needed so the StrongerNativeSessionStorage is not mapped.
+   A special bootstrapper that completely ignores doing anything with sessions.

- * `ProfilingFlexApp`

-   Adds support for Tideways Profiling in the bootstrapper for Applications.

- * `ProfilingFlexApi`

-   Adds support for Tideways Profiling in the bootstrapper for API kernels.
+   As of 2018-08-06 this is functionally the same as the App adapter.

 These extend from the base Symfony bootstrapper.